TSP Automatic Enrollment Program: How It Works, Percentages and Updates

 How Are Automatic Enrollments Invested?

-Unless a TSP participant specifically selects investment funds, the full amount of their automatic enrollment percentage (currently 5%) will be deposited in the lifecycle fund (L Fund) deemed most appropriate for their age.
-Previously, funds were deposited into the G Fund.
+Unless a TSP participant specifically selects investment funds, the full amount of their automatic enrollment percentage will be deposited in the lifecycle fund deemed most appropriate for their age.
+Previously, funds were deposited into the G Fund by default.

 Lifecycle funds can be a good option for novice investors or those most comfortable with set-it-and-forget-it investment strategies.
-Investors simply select a target date for retirement, and the fund’s managers do the rest.
+Investors simply select a target retirement date and the fund’s managers handle the gradual shift from growth-oriented to more conservative investments over time.

-TSP participants who prefer to have a more active role in managing their investments can select individual or lifecycle funds on the TSP website or by calling 1-877-968-3778.
-Participants can also redistribute their existing TSP account balance by requesting an interfund transfer, although they are limited to two transfers per month.
+TSP participants who prefer a more active role in managing their investments can select individual or lifecycle funds on the TSP website or by calling 1-877-968-3778.
+Participants can also redistribute their existing TSP balance by requesting an interfund transfer, though they are limited to two transfers per month.

 Benefits of Increasing Your Auto-Enrollment Amount

-To determine what automatic-enrollment percentage will help you reach the maximum amount without exceeding the limit, you can use a TSP calculator with information from your pay statements.
+To determine what contribution percentage will help you reach the maximum amount without exceeding the limit, you can use a TSP calculator with information from your pay statements.